calico-team/calico-sp26-submissions/README.md

 # CALICO Spring '26 Contestant Submissions

-This repository contains all contestant submissions from the CALICO Spring 2026.
+This repository contains all contestant submissions from CALICO Spring 2026.

 ## Structure